Transversal Information System Action

 Node A Volcano : Jean-Marie Saurel (IPGP)

 Node A CEA : Patrick Arnoul (CEA)

 Technical commitee : Constanza Pardo

 Résif-SI architecture: Résif information system in seismology, march 2021

 548 permanent stations and 50 mobile stations collect data in the framework of the specific Résif-GNSS and Résif-GPSmob actions.
 The Résif GNSS data centers distribute more than 8 Terabytes of data each year in response to nearly 136,000 requests (February 2021 figures).

 This centre is managed and maintained by the Geoazur laboratory within the Observatoire de la Côte d’Azur.
 The data centre collects, disseminates and archives data from active stations in the permanent network which are run by 13 research groups.
 These operational centres send the raw data recorded on an ftp server to the data centre.
 For the majority of stations, this is carried out on a daily basis.
 The raw data are automatically converted into a single standard format and undergo quality control.
 They are immediately archived and disseminated on a public ftp directory.

 In recent years, the information system has evolved.
 The database architecture has been modernized.
 Today, scientific users have a web portal allowing them to explore a wide variety of information associated with the stations and observation data files.
 As part of the construction of the Epos infrastructure, the system has been redesigned and expanded.
-It is currently being rolled out to become operational in 2021.
+The Glass webservices have been operational since 2021 (https://gnssdata-epos.oca.eu/#/site).